 Install and set up

-ArcGIS Runtime for .NET has APIs for developing apps for Windows Presentation Foundation (WPF), Universal Windows Platform (UWP), Xamarin.Android, Xamarin.iOS, and Xamarin Forms.
+ArcGIS Runtime for .NET has APIs for developing apps targeting the application platforms: Windows Presentation Foundation (WPF), Universal Windows Platform (UWP), Xamarin.Android, Xamarin.iOS, and Xamarin Forms.

 To bring ArcGIS Runtime functionality into your Visual Studio project, reference the appropriate NuGet packages.
 You can reference these packages from an online source (such as nuget.org) or from packages installed locally on your machine.
 A set of project templates, available with the ArcGIS Runtime Visual Studio extension (Windows only), includes the required NuGet package references for each supported platform.